-Next our aim was a national approach via publishing an RCGP eLearning module available to all 52,000 GPs.
+Next our aim was a national approach via publishing a Royal College of GPs (RCGP) eLearning module available to all 52,000 GPs.

 Finally our aim was international; via the media, social media and a partnership with Diabetes.co.uk to produce an on-line low GI module which can be translated into different languages.

 Another ambition was to gain credibility for individualising care as per NICE; a core belief being doctors should offer a trial of relevant lifestyle approaches to chronic illness before the initiation of lifelong medication.
 We want to see greater patient and professional interest in improving dietary habits for people with T2D by publishing peer reviewed results alongside significant media exposure using TV, radio, newspapers and Twitter.
 A further hope was that this information could be used to individualise diet and general care as enshrined by NICE as no one diet suits everybody.
 Could we make diabetic clinics optimistic places where new young doctors would want to work?

 Finally we planned to investigate the psychology around behaviour change to optimize our impact.
 We suspected that people need not just relevant information but also hope of better health to become sufficiently motivated to make sometimes challenging lifestyle changes.